LewisResearchGroup/ms-mint/README.md

         5  Nicotinate  122.02455        10  3.05340    2.75    3.75                    0     targets.csv
         6  Citrulline  174.08810        10  8.40070    8.35    8.50                    0     targets.csv

+You can also prepare a `pandas.DataFrame` with the column names as shown above and assign it directly to the `Mint.targets` attribute:

+    mint.targets = my_targets_dataframe

+### Run data extraction
 When filenames and targets are loaded, the processing can be started by calling the `run()` method:

     mint.run()  # Use mint.run(output_fn='results') for many files to prevent memory issues.